-- (1) \$1.06 billion in block grants to the 50 states and the District of Columbia: - (2) \$9.6 million in direct block grants to 130 Indian tribes and tribal organizations; - (3) \$1.5 million in block grants to the Commonwealth of Puerto Rico, Virgin Islands, America Samoa, Guam, and the Commonwealth of the Northern Mariana Islands; and - (4) \$20.6 million in leveraging incentive awards to 33 states, 23 tribes; - (5) \$5.6 million in REACH awards to 5 states, \$681,000 to 6 Indian tribes and tribal organizations, \$124,000 to 1 insular area, and \$512,000 for states' second and third year REACH administrative costs; - (6) \$174.6 million in emergency contingency funds to 26 states and \$699,000 to 18 Indian tribes and tribal organizations; and - (7) \$0.3 million for training and technical assistance.
+- \$1.06 billion in block grants to the 50 states and the District of Columbia; - \$11 million in direct block grants to 128 Indian tribes and tribal organizations; - \$1.5 million in block grants to American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands; and - \$18.9 million in leveraging incentive awards to 37 states and \$1.7 million in leveraging incentive awards to 29 tribes and tribal organizations; - \$5.5 million in REACH awards to 5 states, \$845,000 to 6 Indian tribes and tribal organizations, and \$124,000 to American Samoa; - \$732 million in emergency contingency funds to 50 states and the District of Columbia, \$12.3 million to 128 Indian tribes and tribal organizations, and \$386,000 to American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands; and - \$0.3 million for training and technical assistance.

 The funds appropriated for LIHEAP provide payments to eligible households for heating or cooling costs and for home energy crises.
 Up to 15 percent of the available funds may be used for low-cost residential weatherization or other energy-related home repairs.
-Grantees can request from HHS a waiver to allow up to 25 percent of available funds to be spent for low cost residential weatherization or other energy-related home repairs.
+Grantees can request from HHS a waiver to allow up to 25 percent of available funds to be spent for low-cost residential weatherization or other energy-related home repairs.

-To receive grants in each of the three fiscal years, each state had to submit an application consisting of assurances by its chief executive officer and a plan describing how the state would carry out those assurances.
-In the assurances, the state agreed to:
+To receive grants in each of the three fiscal years, each grantee had to submit an application consisting of signed assurances by its chief executive officer and a plan describing how the grantee would carry out those assurances.
+In the assurances, the grantee agreed to:

-- (1) use funds only for the purposes of the statute; - (2) make payments only to eligible low-income households:
+- Use funds only for the purposes of the statute; - Make payments only to eligible low-income households; - · Conduct outreach activities; - Coordinate LIHEAP activities with similar and related programs; - Provide, in a timely manner, that the highest level of assistance will be furnished to those households with the lowest incomes and highest energy costs in

-- (3) conduct outreach activities; - (4) coordinate LIHEAP activities with similar and related programs; - (5) provide, in a timely manner, that the highest level of assistance will be furnished to those households with the lowest incomes and highest energy costs in relation to income, taking into account family size, except that the state may not differentiate between categorically eligible and income eligible households; - (6) give consideration to agencies that have previously managed the program when designating local agencies to carry out the purposes of the program, - (7) assure that energy suppliers receiving benefits directly on behalf of eligible households not treat assisted households adversely; - (8) treat owners and renters equitably; - (9) use not more than 10 percent of its allotment for planning and administration; - (10) establish fiscal control and accounting procedures for proper disbursal of and accounting for federal funds, establish procedures for monitoring assistance provided, and prepare an annual audit; - (11) permit and cooperate with federal investigations; - (12) provide for public participation in the development of its plan; - (13) provide an opportunity for a fair administrative hearing to individuals whose claims for assistance are denied or not acted on with reasonable promptness; - (14) cooperate with HHS in collecting and reporting data under section 2610 of the statute; - (15) provide outreach and intake through additional state and local government entities or communitybased organizations under certain circumstances; and - (16) use no more than 5 percent of funds to encourage and enable households to reduce their home energy needs.
+- relation to income, taking into account family size, except that the grantee may not differentiate between categorically eligible and income eligible households: - Give consideration to agencies that have previously managed the program when designating local agencies to carry out the purposes of the program; - Assure that energy suppliers receiving benefits directly on behalf of eligible households not treat assisted households adversely; - · Treat owners and renters equitably; - Use not more than 10 percent of its allotment for planning and administration; - Establish fiscal control and accounting procedures for proper disbursal of and accounting for federal funds, establish procedures for monitoring assistance provided, and prepare an annual audit; - · Permit and cooperate with federal investigations; - Provide for public participation in the development of its plan; - Provide an opportunity for a fair administrative hearing to individuals whose claims for assistance are denied or not acted on with reasonable promptness; - Cooperate with HHS in collecting and reporting data under section 2610 of the statute; - Provide outreach and intake through additional state and local government entities or community-based organizations under certain circumstances; and - Use no more than 5 percent of funds to encourage and enable households to reduce their home energy needs.